polterguy/phosphorusfive/core/p5.ajax/README.md

-Ajax on steroids
+A Managed Ajax library for ASP.NET and C#
 ========

 This project contains the main Ajax library for Phosphorus Five.
-This Ajax library can be consumed either stand alone, in any ASP.NET Web Forms application, since its controls inherit from _System.Web.UI.Control_ - Or indirectly, through using the p5.web library, allowing you to create controls with Active Events, using for instance Hyperlambda as your programming language.
+This Ajax library can be consumed either stand alone, in any ASP.NET Web Forms application, since its controls inherit from _System.Web.UI.Control_ - Or indirectly, through using the [p5.web library](/plugins/extras/p5.web/), allowing you to create controls with Active Events, using for instance Hyperlambda as your programming language.

 In our documentation here, we will assume some C# knowledge, and create our examples, as "pure" ASP.NET examples.
-If you wish to see it further abstracted, the way you'd probably normally use it, in combination with P5, then I encourage you to rather check out the documentation for "p5.web".
+If you wish to see it further abstracted, the way you'd probably normally use it, in combination with P5, then I encourage you to rather check out the documentation for [p5.web](/plugins/extras/p5.web/).

 ## The trinity of widgets

-In general there are only three Ajax controls, or "widgets", as we usually refer to them as, giving you 100% control over your page's HTML structure;
+In general there are only 3 Ajax controls, or "widgets", as we usually refer to them as, giving you 100% control over your page's rendered HTML;

+* Literal - A web control containing text, and/or HTML as its content
 * Container - A "panel" type of widget, having children widgets of itself
-* Literal - A web control containing text, and/or HTML as its content
 * Void - A web control with neither children controls, nor textual fragment content

 To create a property for your widget(s), simply use the subscript operator, with